MikkelSchubert/paleomix/docs/bam_pipeline/makefile.rst

         # Settings for mappings performed using BWA
         BWA:
-          # May be disabled ("no") for aDNA alignments with the 'aln' algorithm.
+          # Post-mortem damage localizes to the 5' region, which the 'backtrack' algorithm
-          # Post-mortem damage localizes to the seed region, which BWA expects to
+          # expects to contain few errors.
+Disabling the seed may therefore improve mapping
-          # have few errors (sets "-l").
-See http://pmid.us/22574660
+          # results for aDNA at the cost of increased runtime (see http://pmid.us/22574660).
           UseSeed: yes